 NEAVS made lifetime care commitments to two chimpanzees, Pepper at Fauna Foundation and Dana at Save the Chimps, both of whom sadly passed away in 2012.
-We currently support lifetime care for Dante, Tara, and Tie Dye, horses at Lockwood Animal Rescue Center rescued from PMU (pregnant mare urine) farms where mares are kept continuously pregnant for their urine used in hormone replacement therapy drugs.
-In addition to helping raise funds for other sanctuary lifetime care endowments, NEAVS provided major funding to Animals Asia for the building of dens and care of moon bears rescued from bear bile farms throughout Asia – including a lifetime care commitment to the moon bear, Shima.
+We currently support lifetime care for Dante, a horse at Lockwood Animal Rescue Center rescued from a PMU (pregnant mare urine) farm where mares are kept continuously pregnant for their urine used in hormone replacement therapy drugs.
+In addition to helping raise funds for other sanctuary lifetime care endowments for animals from labs, such as a group of capuchin monkeys at Jungle Friends and orangutans Popi, Allie, and Mari at the Center for Great Apes, NEAVS provided major funding to Animals Asia for the building of dens and care of moon bears rescued from bear bile farms throughout Asia – including a lifetime care commitment to the moon bear, Shima.

 We provided a startup grant to the North American Primate Sanctuary Alliance (NAPSA), formed by the leaders of eight chimpanzee/primate sanctuaries whose residents are predominantly from research.
 We have worked in close partnership with Fauna Foundation on our Project R&R campaign and have named its founder, Gloria Grow, Project R&R Co-Chair.
 Finally, we work together with national and international organizations to promote standardization of humane alternatives, to monitor violations of laws, to end the trade in primates and other species, and other international joint efforts.